- Beau Thai: Shaw (relocation)

 1914 9th St., NW

-PROJECTED OPENING DATE: March 2014Washington's beloved Italian restaurant Dino will soon be shutting the doors at its Cleveland Park establishment to reopen at a new Shaw location.
-Dino will remain open at its current location at the SE corner of Connecticut Ave and Ordway St. NW through Sunday night,February 23.
+PROJECTED OPENING DATE: late April 2014Washington's beloved Italian restaurant Dino will soon be shutting the doors at its Cleveland Park establishment to reopen at a new Shaw location.
 The upcoming eatery will feature much of the same rustic, locally sourced, Italian fare offered at the original Dino but will operate under the new name Dino's Grotto.
 Chef and Owner Dean Gold has set up an Indiegogo for community members to donate funds towards the new restaurant's opening which, in turn, offers donors the potential to receive discounts and other restaurant privileges.
+The new space will occupy a two-story row house, seat 120, and boast two bar areas.

 749 8th St., SE

-PROJECTED OPENING DATE: winter 2014The Pig’s Garret Fleming has plans to open his own gastropub, Gristle, this fall that will highlight foraged ingredients and be located in an unknown but “edgy” DC neighborhood.
+PROJECTED OPENING DATE: No new information is available at this timeThe Pig’s Garret Fleming has plans to open his own gastropub, Gristle, this fall that will highlight foraged ingredients and be located in an unknown but “edgy” DC neighborhood.
 Although many of the gastropub’s details are under wraps, the 40-45 seat space will feature 18 menu items that will change daily and focus on using the best, quality ingredients to ensure the best, quality flavors.
 Fleming and business partner, Brian Pereira, plan to practice the idea of "conservation dining" at Gristle, where the entirety of an animal's meat is conserved and used to create a range of menu options.

 3911 Georgia Ave, NW